tonkla/autotp-go-v1/README.md

 # AutoTP

-AutoTP aims to be an automated trading platform that supports multiple exchanges.
+AutoTP aims to be an automated trading platform that supports various exchanges.
 Inspired by MetaTrader and [MQL4](https://docs.mql4.com/).

 ## Usage

-1. Craft your trading robot inside `robot/`
+1. Craft your trading strategy, put it inside `strategy/`
+2. Add the strategy into `strategy/strategy.go`
-2. Compile it with `go build -o autotp robot/binance/spot/grid/main.go`
+3. Compile it with `go build -o autotp main.go`
-3. Copy `config.yml.example` to `config.yml`, configure your preferred parameters
+4. Copy `config.yml.example` to `config.yml`, configure your preferred parameters
-4. Run `./autotp -c config.yml`, or `./monit` for infinite running until the world ends
+5. Run `./autotp -c config.yml`, or `./monit` for infinite running until the world ends

 ### (Work-in-Progress) Supported Exchanges